Types of Media Converters

 Shop our selection of managed media converters now.

 Unmanaged media converters are "plug-and-play" converters which are easy to install and troubleshoot.
 Unlike managed converters, these do not provide the same level of monitoring, fault detection, and configuration.

 Commercial media converters are designed for typical office and data center environments where ambient temperature is controlled.
 These converters provide a cost-effective way to extend the distance of your network and improve the life of copper-based

 equipment.
 They are perfect for commercial applications that do not deal with extreme environmental issues.

 feature redundant power design and are designed for high shock and vibration locations.
 This makes them a perfect fit for industrial networks.
-Industrial media converters are commonly used in applications such as building automation, oil and gas drilling
+Industrial media converters are commonly used in applications such as building automation, oil and gas drilling and mining.

 Learn more about our commercial media converters and industrial media converters.